crawl/crawl/crawl-ref/docs/crawl_manual.rst

 When you kill monsters, you gain experience points (XP).
 When you get enough XP, you gain an experience level, making your character more powerful.
-As they gain levels, characters gain more hit points, magic points, and spell levels.
+As they gain levels, characters gain more health, magic, and spell levels.

 Additionally, the experience you gain is used to train your skills.
 These skills represent proficiency with all areas of endeavour an ambitious adventurer might